hzFishy/UnrealNotes/content/Unreal Engine/Networking/Character Movement Component.md

 # Debug
 You can visualize basic CMC info using `p.VisualizeMovement 1`

+# Client Auth
+*Thanks to Jambax*
+CMC is server authoritative.
+to enable client auth see `bServerAcceptClientAuthoritativePosition` and `bIgnoreClientMovementErrorChecksAndCorrection`.
+There is also `AGameNetworkManager`->`ClientAuthorativePosition`.

 # Miscs

 # Jitter movement when object is attached to character